dgraziotin/docker-nginx-webdav-nononsense/README.md

 - Works out of the box with Microsoft Windows Explorer (tested on Windows 11) [with fixes](http://netlab.dhis.org/wiki/ru:software:nginx:webdav) adapted from [rozhuk-im](https://github.com/rozhuk-im).
 - CORS headers are all set.
 - Some good configuration settings are automatized through env variables (see below).

+# Designed to run behind a reverse proxy

+The container is **not** designed to accomplish features that are usually dealt by a reverse proxy.
+In particular, there is no native support for:

+- SSL/TLS
+- Domains and subdomains
+- Non-root base paths (e.g., a subfolder)

+The container is designed to be served by a reverse proxy (two great examples are [jc21/nginx-proxy-manager](https://github.com/jc21/nginx-proxy-manager) and [caddy](https://caddyserver.com)), and it can be reached through the internal port 80.

+Reverse proxies can implement the features described above and more.

+It _is_ technically possible to implement all these features in my container by tweaking the configuration files (all accessible and exposed) as this is still nginx, a Web server.
+The exposed configuration files are provided to speed up tweaking, but the features per se are not supported.

 # Settings